Things to Do in Norway

 Read more about Ålesund and check out hotels in Ålesund.

-The Atlantic Road, Atlanterhavsvegen, is one of the real famous stretches of road along the West Coast in Norway.
-You will cross a couple of fjords (by car ferry) and drive through Molde, before the awesome sequence of bridges across the sea are in view.
+The Atlantic Road, Atlanterhavsvegen, is one of the famous stretches of road along the West Coast in Norway.
+You will cross a couple of fjords (by car ferry) and drive through Molde before the awesome sequence of bridges across the sea is in view.

-If you have an extra day, you can consider staying overnight in the fjord city Molde, known for its jazz festival, as well as outstanding panoramic views.
-At the Varden viewpoint you can enjoy the sight of all 222 mountain peaks!
+If you have an extra day, you can consider staying overnight in the fjord city Molde, known for its jazz festival and outstanding panoramic views.
+At the Varden viewpoint, you can enjoy the sight of all 222 mountain peaks!

-The Atlantic Road is an extremely scenic drive over the seven bridges and you should make some stops on the various islets to enjoy the spectacular views.
-There is also a trail on one of the islets which takes you a bit up for a spectacular panoramic view of the seascape and the Atlantic Road.
+The Atlantic Road is a highly scenic drive over the seven bridges, and you should make some stops on the various islets to enjoy the spectacular views.
+A trail on one of the islets takes you up for a panoramic view of the seascape and the Atlantic Road.

 The Atlantic Road

-Throughout history the cod and herring fishing industry combined with farming was traditionally the foundation of the small coastal community here.
-With time a considerable fish export was developed in this part of the region.
+Throughout history, the cod and herring fishing industry combined with farming was traditionally the foundation of the small coastal community here.
+Over time, a considerable fish export developed in this part of the region.
 Therefore, in 1909, plans for a railway through the area were launched.
-However, the idea was soon abandoned, and instead a road connection was projected.
-It was not an easy project due to extreme weather conditions and the rough sea, and the construction took six years before it was finally completed in 1989.
+However, the idea was soon abandoned, and instead, a road connection was projected.
+It was not an easy project due to extreme weather conditions and the rough sea, and the construction took six years to complete (in 1989).

 Driving over the bridges, you will see a combination of lush coastal landscapes, moorland and rocky outcrops reaching out into the sea.

-From here you will continue northwards, and towards the evening you will arrive in Trondheim, the fourth largest urban area in Norway.
+From here, you will continue northwards, and towards the evening, you will arrive in Trondheim, Norway’s fourth largest urban area.

-In the morning of Day 7 you will go on exploring Trondheim, one of the vibrant cities in Norway having a fascinating history as well as a modern centre with all kinds of shops, restaurant options and attractive cafés.
+On the morning of Day 7, you will explore Trondheim, one of the most vibrant cities in Norway with a fascinating history, as well as a modern centre with all kinds of shops, restaurant options and attractive cafés.

 Trondheim

-The city was founded in 997 as a trading post, and it became Norway’s capital during the Viking Age.
-Later, from 1152, the northerly city became the seat of the Catholic Archdiocese of Nidaros.
-In 1537 it then changed to be the seat of the Lutheran Diocese of Nidaros.
+The city was founded in 997 as a trading post and became Norway’s capital during the Viking Age.
+Later, from 1152, the northern city became the seat of the Catholic Archdiocese of Nidaros.
+In 1537, it then became the seat of the Lutheran Diocese of Nidaros.

 Must-sees in Trondheim are the eye-catching Gothic Nidaros Cathedral from 1070 and the Archbishop’s Palace.
-The Cathedral is the northernmost medieval cathedral in the world and it has been an important Christian pilgrimage site throughout many centuries.
-It is also the coronation church of a number of Norwegian kings with King Haakon VII being the last monarch crowned here in 1906.
+It is the northernmost medieval cathedral and an important Christian pilgrimage site for centuries.
+It is also the coronation church of several Norwegian kings, with King Haakon VII being the last monarch crowned here in 1906.

-Strolling around in Trondheim centre, you will also pass the impressive Stiftsgården from 1774, which is the remarkable royal residence in Trondheim.
+Strolling around in Trondheim centre, you will also pass the impressive Stiftsgården from 1774, the remarkable royal residence in Trondheim.

-After your morning sightseeing in Trondheim, it is now time to go on and you will continue towards Mosjøen, the oldest town in the Helgeland region.
+After your morning sightseeing in Trondheim, it is time to go on, and you will continue towards Mosjøen, the oldest town in the Helgeland region.
 It is also the gateway to Sandnessjøen in the west, Brønnøysund in the south and Mo i Rana in the north.
-Mosjøen is renowned for the street Sjøgata, which is a stretch of 19th-century colourful wooden houses and their piers.
+Mosjøen is renowned for the street Sjøgata, a stretch of 19th-century colourful wooden houses and piers.

 Read more about Trondheim.

-Today you will drive along Saltfjellet – Svartisen National Park which is also an amazing 2500-year old glacier area and one of the largest mountainous regions in Norway.
-However, you will not head for any glaciers here today, but instead stop at Polarsirkelsentret, the Arctic Circle Centre, which is the marking of the polar circle, located just off the main road.
+Today, you will drive along Saltfjellet – Svartisen National Park, a fantastic 2500-year-old glacier area and one of the largest mountainous regions in Norway.
+However, you will not head for any glaciers, but instead, stop at Polarsirkelsentret, the Arctic Circle Centre, which is the marking of the polar circle, located just off the main road.

-The Sami people have hunted here for centuries and you can find many traces from the Sami culture and their heritage in the mountains, among other things primitive cabins.
-As reindeer herdsmen they have for centuries stayed in the area looking after their reindeer.
+The Sami people have hunted here for centuries, and you can find many traces of the Sami culture and their heritage in the mountains, among other things, primitive cabins.
+As reindeer herdsmen, they have for centuries stayed in the area looking after their reindeer.
 You can still find their trails across the mountains.

 Afterwards, go for a walk in the Arctic landscape to explore the monuments and cairns.
-In fact, there are thousands of cairns constructed by visitors and travellers in the area – it is really impressive!
+Thousands of cairns constructed by visitors and travellers are in the area – very impressive!

 Finally, you will leave the Arctic Circle and head towards Bodø, the oldest town in the Nordland county.
-After a couple of day of driving inland in Norway, you will again approach the West Coast and its cities and fjords.
+After a few days of driving inland in Norway, you will again approach the West Coast and its cities and fjords.

 On the way, you may agree to a small detour to the renowned Saltstraumen slightly south of Bodø.

-Saltstraumen is a wondrous natural phenomenon, namely the world’s strongest tidal current, having existed for about two to three thousand years.
-The maelstrom occurs with the tidal waters and is strongest when the water flows in and out of the narrow strait at its maximum speed.
-It changes direction every six hours and creates whirlpools which are as much as 10 metres in diameter and reach 4-5 metres down below the surface.
+Saltstraumen is a wondrous natural phenomenon, the world’s strongest tidal current, existing for about two to three thousand years.
+The maelstrom occurs with the tidal waters and is strongest when the water flows in and out of the narrow strait at maximum speed.
+It changes direction every six hours and creates whirlpools as much as 10 metres in diameter and 4-5 metres below the surface.

-The site is highly popular and you can bring a packed lunch or some coffee to the picturesque surroundings overlooking the maelstrom.
+The site is tremendously popular, and you can bring a packed lunch or coffee to the picturesque surroundings overlooking the maelstrom.

-It is now time to continue to Bodø, where you will be staying for the night.
+It is time to continue to Bodø, where you will stay for the night.

-Once in Bodø, go for a stroll along the harbour and discover the city.
-It is a lovely place with a good vibe, but it can be a bit windy, so take appropriate clothing.
-Since the UpNorth Festival in 2015, the city features some creative pieces of street art – look out for them!
+Once in Bodø, stroll along the harbour and discover the city.
+It is a lovely place with a good vibe, but relatively windy, so take appropriate clothing.
+Since the UpNorth Festival in 2015, Bodø has featured some creative pieces of street art – look out for them!

 If you had more ‘extra days’ on your trip, you could also choose to extend your stay in this part of Norway and take a ferry from Bodø to the Lofoten Islands.